piepor/attribute-driven-trace-clustering/README.md

 # Attribute-Driven Trace Clustering

 Code to reproduce the results of the chapter "*Attribute-Driven Trace Clustering*" of the thesis "*Machine Learning for Probabilistic and Attributes-Aware Process Mining*".
-Requirements are in the file "*requirements.txt", to install with pip:
+Requirements are in the file "*requirements.txt*", to install with pip:

 ```
 pip install requirements.txt